kindelia-archive/Kindelia/README.md

 } : Nat
 ```

-The transactions above declare the `Nat` name, the type of positive integers
+The transactions above declare type of positive integers, a bond (global
-(`Nat`), a bond (global function or value) that doubles an integer (`double`),
+function or value) that doubles an integer, and then evaluate the expression
-and then evaluate the expression `double(3)`, which results in `6`.
-Declaring
-names is optiona, but doing so compresses every reference to that name in
+`double(3)`, which results in `6`.
+Declaring names is optional, but doing so
-upcoming blocks, saving space.
+will improve the space efficiency of transactions that refer to that name.

 Statefulness
 ------------